dosssman/GymTorcs/README.md

 - Support observation customisation.
 - Extended vtorcs-RL-color to support data recording.
 - Adds race setting randomization ( opponents count, spawning location).
 - Run multiple independent instance of the same environment by using the `rank` argument when creating the env.

 ## Coming soon:
+- Approriate binaries and compile scripts.
 - Support for multi-agents
 - Support for multi-agents parallelization
 - Circuit selection randomization
 - Better vision-based observation handling.

 # Dependencies
-Coming soon: Automation scripts for the vtorcs-RL-color installing process with scripts for Ubuntu, CentOS 7.2 and Arch Linux.
+## Torcs Binaries

+This wrapper requires a specific build of the Torcs Binaries, which can be found at https://github.com/dosssman/gym_torqs/tree/torcs_raceconfig
+The `deps_install_script.sh`script automates the installation of critical dependencies as well as the Torcs binaries themselves.
+Tested on 3 different Linux OS only.

 # Installation